-Silversea guests will benefit from a wide range of specialist visual and written content from the Society, enabling guests to learn even more about their expeditions to destinations including Antarctica, the Arctic, the Galapagos, South America, Africa and Europe.
+Silversea guests will benefit from a wide range of specialist visual and written content from the Society, enabling guests on our cruises to learn even more about their expeditions to destinations including Antarctica, the Arctic, the Galapagos Islands, South America, Africa, Europe, the Russian Far East and Asia Pacific.